 Doctors typically recommend that cancer patients incorporate fruits and vegetables into their diets to benefit from their antioxidants and potential cancer-fighting properties.
 Many patients have difficulty eating, though, especially after undergoing treatment.
 Some may have difficulty swallowing, and others may be too nauseous or weak to consume whole foods.

-Patients that follow the Gerson diet therapy drink about 13 cups of juice a day!
-Gerson practitioners say that by juicing, patients can ingest the nutrients and enzymes of nearly 15 pounds of produce each day.
-In addition to providing amazing health benefits, natural juice is simple to digest and absorb.
+Patients following the Gerson diet therapy drink about 13 cups of cancer-fighting juice daily!
+Gerson practitioners say that by juicing, patients can ingest the nutrients and enzymes of nearly 15 pounds of produce daily.
+In addition to providing amazing health benefits, natural juice for cancer patients is a simple way to digest and absorb nutrients.

 Smoothies vs. Juice

 A smoothie blends whole fruits and vegetables, keeping every part of them in the drink.